Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Can I use US income to qualify in Turkey right now?

-Documentation of US income that banks in Turkey typically require from American applicants includes two to three years of federal tax returns, recent pay stubs or salary statements, bank statements showing consistent deposits, and employment verification letters translated into Turkish by a sworn translator.
+Banks in Turkey typically require American applicants to provide at least two years of US tax returns, recent pay stubs or employment verification letters, and bank statements showing consistent income deposits, all of which may need to be translated into Turkish by a sworn translator.

 Get fresh and reliable information about the market in Turkey